 Q: Is it not better to refrain from Nianfo to ensure harmony during the wake for peaceful rebirth if the deceased is not yet reborn, as it might cause aversion to the Father if he is not receptive?

 A: We must remember that a funeral is for welfare of the deceased, not so much the survivors.
 There is actually lower chance of a peaceful rebirth if the funeral’s style is held against the more accustomed traditional beliefs of the deceased.
 Nianfo is already minimal but crucial practice.
-The Mother (being the head of the family) and first son could turn on the Nianfoji and chant near the Father’s body sincerely.
+Thus, the Mother (being the head of the family) and first son could turn on the Nianfoji and chant near the Father’s body sincerely.
 If someone objects, there can be discussion based on the 6 points above.
 Only if proven that Nianfo is not welcomed, should there be silent chanting near the deceased.

 Even if the deceased was a non-Buddhist, there should still be Nianfo (silently at least) to encourage the person to Nianfo to reach Pure Land, instead of clinging to the possibly wrong assumption that the deceased might have adequate personal practice and external assistance to have a good rebirth.
-There are some who become wandering spirits because they expected the dieties they believe in to bring them to a better place, when due to lack of personal good karma and receiving power (or non-existence) of those believed in, this might not happen at all.
+There are some who become wandering spirits because they expected the deities they believe in to bring them to a better place, when due to lack of personal good karma and receiving power (or non-existence) of those believed in, this might not happen at all.
 As such, Nianfo is always a must.
-It should even be done silently and discreetly at non-Buddhist funerals to guide the deceased, so as to not show disrespect to the hosts.
+It should even be done silently and privately at non-Buddhist funerals to guide the deceased, so as to not show disrespect to the hosts.
 If not, visiting such wakes does not benefit the deceased directly at all.

-Q: There are still many old Chinese folks without proper Dharma education, who shun the subject of death, having the misconception that Amituofo is linked only to death, instead of also being a source of blessings in this and the next life.
+Q: There are still many Chinese old folks without proper Dharma education, who shun the subject of death, having the misconception that Amituofo is linked only to death, instead of also being a source of blessings in this and the next life.
 Thus, they might not like to hear Amituofo’s name when alive.
 If such habitual thoughts remain after death, will they cause the deceased to continue shunning Nianfo and even create negative karma due to aversion?

 A: Such old folks should know by then that they are already deceased.
 Even if not, it is definitely time for them the realise so.
-As such, this is when it is appropriate to re-introduce them to Amituofo.
+As such, this is when it is appropriate to sincerely re-introduce them to Amituofo.
 When Nianfo is practised sincerely by the survivors, the deceased, if around, will sense the blissful protective blessings of Amituofo.
 They will be less likely to have aversion.
 This is why personal ‘live’ sincere chanting by family members is important – to more effectively touch and transform the minds of the deceased, to urge them to also sincerely Nianfo.

 As we cannot read the minds, there is no point assuming the deceased might be unhappy.
 What matters is to do our best to guide the deceased during their final and most dangerous moments before rebirth.
 Dedicating merits from Nianfo to the deceased once in a while can help the deceased to realise the goodness of Amituofo and Nianfo too.